Using Your Own Domain

 You’ve pointed a subdomain such as “clients” to SPP.
 There’s one more step left.

-Go to SPP Settings > Brand and update the Custom domain setting with the domain name you just set up.
+Go to SPP Settings > Company and update the Custom domain setting with the domain name you just set up.

 The system will check if your DNS records are correct before letting you save the domain.
 If something is wrong it will show you an error.